|

 they offer employees protection as the reporter picks up a dust

-mask/respirator.
 CBS New York,

 12-20-07

 CBS Boston, 11-8-07 The Boston news story interviewed Liz Harriman, of the Toxic Use Reduction Institute at University of Massachusetts Lowell, Cindy Luppi, of the Alliance for a Healthy Tomorrow, and concluded with a Mother named Gwendolyn Atwood.
-All are concerned about the toxic chemicals now being added to mattresses CBS Boston also interviewed Ron Trainer of ISPA (the mattress manufactures association) who admitted manufacturers do use Antimony, but then he misstated the facts by saying Antimony could not get out of mattresses, and that testing proved it did not get out.
+All are concerned about the toxic chemicals now being added to mattresses CBS Boston also interviewed Ryan Trainer of ISPA (the mattress manufactures association) who admitted manufacturers do use Antimony, but then he misstated the facts by saying Antimony could not get out of mattresses, and that testing proved it did not get out.
 In fact, the government proved Antimony and more does leach to the surface of mattresses in large quantities.
 Please look at the CPSC risk assessment justifying the regulation, and you will see: The CPSC proved these chemicals leach to the surface of mattresses and measured significant amounts of toxins contacting our bodies.
 The CPSC says five year old children

 will absorb .5 mg Antimony (Arsenic) from flameproof mattresses, every